 “People can get really nasty at this school,” says one junior, standing with a group of classmates on the lawn surrounding Miramonte.
 “Everyone says this school is so boring, so they start doing things for entertainment.
 They start being cruel.
 Everyone wants to be the best.
 It’s so competitive.”

 “It’s a circle,” says another.
 She calls to classmates to ask who made pompom girl and cheerleader.
 “Kelly, Karin and Brooke,” her friends shout.

-Bernadette Protti apparently was release on parole in 1992, having served almost 8 years of her sentence.
+Bernadette Protti was released on parole in 1992, having served almost 8 years of her sentence.
 Upon her release, she reportedly changed her name.
 For legal reasons, we will not publish her name in this article, or the comments.

-Top photo on page 1: From the original article; Photo 2: Kirsten Costas in Washington DC in October 1981 (from the editor’s personal collection).
+Photos with blue: From the Ladies Home Journal original article; Photo 2: Kirsten Costas in Washington DC in October 1981 (from the editor’s personal collection).
 All other photos are from the Miramonte High School yearbook, 1985.